joedougherty/writing/the_generator_that_could_not_be.rst

 What we want is something that could give us all the natural numbers *in principle*.
 Trying to list them all out one-by-one will never work.
 Is there some Python feature that can help here?

 What about a generator?
 It will only produce one value at a time, but in principle it would never stop!
-Here's a first shot at representing the natural numbers
+Here's a first shot at representing the natural numbers:

 .. code-block:: python